davidyell/CakePHP-Proffer/README.md

 use the documentation there to build your own thumbnail generating listeners.

 ##Contribution
 Please open a pull request or submit an issue is there is anything you would like to contribute.
+Please write a test for new functionality that you add and be sure to run the tests.

 ##License
 Please see [LICENSE](LICENSE)